Cool off in Tennessee

 In Townsend, travel below the earth's surface to tour the Tuckaleechee Caverns, located under the Great Smoky Mountains and estimated to be 20-30 million years old.
 Inside, you'll see the Big Room that can fit a football field and Silver Falls, cascading 210 ft. from top to bottom.

-If you're wanting a music experience but want to stay cool while doing so, head to Bluegrass Underground in The Caverns in Pelham.
+If you're wanting a music experience but want to stay cool while doing so, head to The Caverns Sessions at the Caverns in Pelham.
 Here, you can enjoy Americana, bluegrass and country music from some of the industry's top artists while enjoying the cave formations located all around you.

 Rivers